|

 21. dispensable

-capable of being dispensed with or done without
+capable of being eliminated or done without

 For students of Williams's life and oeuvre, Holditch and Leavitt's biographical album is certainly dispensable.